hzoo/shengji/CONTRIBUTING.md

 - The core logic of the game is in the `lib/` directory: starting with `lib/ShengJi.js`.
 - There is a corresponding folder called `test/` which contains tests for all the `lib/` files.
+- Check npm commands in the `package.json` file (listed in the README).

 Setting up your environment
 -------